Ethan Lazuk

 Search Engine Journal article on X appearing in SGE.

-And again, those are individual social posts, not full articles or profiles.
+Again, those are individual social posts, not full articles or profiles.

 I’ve also been noticing individual LinkedIn posts in Google’s traditional web search results.